-PR is somewhat of a new thing for many SEO companies.
-They’ve shifted to content marketing, content strategy and the like, and because of that, they’re slow on the trigger in terms of really assimilating the skills that experienced PR companies have spent 10,000 hours picking up.
+PR is somewhat of a new thing for many SEO businesses – many of whom who have become content marketing agencies.
+They’ve shifted to real distribution, content strategy and the like, and because of that, they’re slow on the trigger in terms of really assimilating the skills that experienced PR companies have spent 10,000 hours picking up.

 Despite the many bouts of negative press many PR companies have received, for every bad egg there are several extremely talented companies out there that do an incredible job of getting pickup for their clients through big publishers.

 These companies have much to teach SEO companies transitioning into content marketing, and through a year plus of doing content exclusively full time, I’ve learned about the advantages these companies have over much of the “SEO” content marketing that is still being done today.

 When pitching big content, you are pitching an entire story.
 You are attempting to get publishers to write an entire article dedicated to your piece, to an audience with extremely high standards.

 Not nonchalantly link in a roundup, or post in an embed code with fifty words of text in a blog post nobody will read.
 They need to do a ton of work.
 And because of that, your approach must change – and it starts with the signature.

 What real companies do in their signature, PR or not, is post their phone number.
 Yes, their contact information.
 SEOs come from a background of secrecy and fear, so the likelihood that they would post a phone number, much less use their real name in a signature, is something most would not consider.

 But for PR companies without that fear, pitching real content, it’s a no brainer.
 These journalists quite frequently need additional detail to create a unique spin on this content, and they also know that time is precious – so they need to get ahold of you immediately.
 They do this through a phone number.

 Like an embed code for an infographic, your phone number reduces friction for the journalist so that they may easier write a piece and therefore, link to you.